cvg/pixloc/README.md

 ## BibTex Citation

-Please consider citing our work if you use any of the ideas presented the paper or code from this repo:
+Please consider citing our work if you use any code from this repo or ideas presented in the paper:

 ```
 @inproceedings{sarlin21pixloc,